energywebfoundation/ev-dashboard-client/README.md

 #### asset-operator-server

-A node express HTTP server which bundles and operator the client libraries
+A node express HTTP server which bundles and operator the client libraries.

 ### Libraries